dougajmcdonald/dougmcdonald.co.uk/blog/experimenting-with-mob-programming.md

 One important observation is that as we discussed hacky workarounds such as tweaking the browser security settings (it was a hackathon after all!) the group organically came to the conclusion that

-> we may as well do it properly
+> We may as well do it properly

 I truly feel that the group had at this point made a decision about it's attitude to code quality which meant we weren't going to be able to get away with the type of hacks you may be tempted to sneak in as an individual _"to save time"_.